 Distinguishing Septic Arthritis from Gout

-The clinical distinction between septic arthritis and acute gout at the first MTP joint is one of the most important diagnostic challenges in podiatric practice — both produce exquisite joint pain, swelling, erythema, and warmth with inability to weight-bear.
+The clinical distinction between septic arthritis and acute gout at the first MTP joint is one of the most important diagnostic challenges in podiatric practice — both produce detailed joint pain, swelling, erythema, and warmth with inability to weight-bear.
 Factors favoring septic arthritis: fever >38.5°C; leukocytosis with left shift on CBC; joint aspiration with synovial WBC >50,000/mm³ (classically >100,000/mm³) with >90% PMNs; positive Gram stain; absence of urate crystals; and joint pain developing after penetrating injury or bacteremia.
 Factors favoring gout: prior gout history; hyperuricemia (uric acid >7.0 mg/dL); bilateral or polyarticular involvement; positive joint aspiration crystals (monosodium urate — needle-shaped, negatively birefringent under polarized microscopy).
 Joint aspiration for synovial fluid analysis is mandatory when the diagnosis is uncertain — this is the most important diagnostic step and must not be delayed.

 Management